johnsiilver/webgear/README.md

 Good question.
 The world of web development has a lot of choices today.
 You could use React, Angular, Vuze, ...

-On top of that, this toolkit is written by someone who loathes web development.
+However, if you loath developing in:
+- Javascript/Typescript/Dart/...
+- Writing in some server side template language
+- Writing in some framework
+- Writing in HTML too
+- Oh, don't forget CSS also
+- ...

+Then his toolkit might be for you (however, I didn't get rid of CSS, sorry).

 It may be ubiquitous, but HTTP and HTML (in its modern form) are absolutely the worst.
 Javascript? are you kidding me with that language??
 Typescript, a slightly less bad Javascript that has to compile to Javacript?
 Dart????

-So, if you feel similar to that last paragraph, this might be for you:
+A few things this offers:
 - Program in Go and serve directly from Go.
 - No more template debugging
 - Serve your assets easily